Here are some answers to frequently asked questions about my business.

 Can you create sites that are WCAG2.1 and ADA section 508 compliant (accessibility)?

-I am familiar with these regulations and can create sites with varying degrees of compliance that will lower your risk of litigation, but not eliminate it.
-I do not guarantee compliance.
+I am familiar with these regulations and can create sites that are accessible and will lower your risk of litigation.
+For a variety of reasons, and because I m not a lawyer, though, I do not guarantee 100% compliance with any particular accessibility law or regulation.

-If you need your website to be 100% compliant with these regulations, I can work with a third party company that specializes in getting sites to be 100% compliant.
-But, keep in mind that doing so can drastically limit the design possibilities of your site, in terms of colors, contrast, font sizes, hover effects, sliders, animation, third-party embeds, and many other features and effects.
-Many common website features are not compliant with accessibility laws (videos need to have captions, PDFs and most social embeds are not accessible, etc.)
+Keep in mind that accessibility can limit the design possibilities of your site, in terms of colors, contrast, font sizes, hover effects, sliders, animation, third-party embeds, and many other features and effects.
+Many common website features are actually not compliant with accessibility laws.
+For example, PDFs, most social embeds, videos without captions, and most image carousels are not accessible, etc.

 Can you create sites that are compliant with CCPA / GDPR privacy laws?